 The Vida finale closes out the show’s first season masterfully, forcing the characters to grow and acknowledge their flaws in a poignant and hopeful conclusion.

-This review contains spoilers for the Vida finale.
+This review contains spoilers for Vida Season 1 Episode 6.

 Throughout the first season of Starz’s Vida, Lyn and Emma, and all the inhabitants of their East Los Angeles neighbourhood, have grappled with the concept of home.
 Is home where you grew up?
 Where your family is?
 Where your friends are?
 Perhaps more importantly, is it possible to build a new one, or repair one that has broken down and decayed?